parcel-bundler/website/README.md

-# 🌎 Parcel 2 website - Amazing Concept
+# 🌎 Parcel 2 website - An Amazing Concept

 This is the website for Parcel v2.
 These docs are a **work in progress**.
 Please help us out by giving your feedback in issues, and feel free to send pull requests for contributions. 😍